 This product is commonly used on its own on sheds and fences and other exterior items constructed of rough wood, however for a total treatment we recommend over-coating with Barrettine Log Cabin Treatment or decking oil for added water repellency and weather protection.

 If protecting the natural colour of the wood is important, use the clear preservative then overcoat with Osmo UV Protection Oil Extra or Fiddes Exterior High Build Wood Oil.

 Q. Can I use Barrettine Wood Preservative on a chicken shed and dog kennel?

 Barrettine Wood Preservative is perfectly safe to use on any surface that comes into contact with animals when dry.
 This includes but is not limited to dog kennels, chicken sheds and houses, horse stables and more.
-It's important to remember that this wood preservation treatment should be over-coated with a suitable exterior wood oil.
+It's important to remember that this wood preservation treatment should be over-coated with a suitable exterior wood oil or decking oil.
 Animals should only come into contact with the surface of the wood when both the wood preserver and oil have fully dried.